 - Getting Textbooks to Every Child in Sub-Saharan Africa: Strategies for Addressing the High Cost and Low Availability Problem

 In addition to his advisory work on projects funded by the World Bank and other international aid agencies and donors, he has served on a number of external advisory boards for non-profit groups, international development agencies and prize committees, including Digital Promise, UKaid's Digital Advisory Panel, the mEducation Alliance, and the International Literacy Prizes of the U.S. Library of Congress.

 - - -

-Mike previously served as the ICT and Education Specialist at infoDev, the multi-donor 'ICT knowledge shop' housed within the World Bank's Global ICT Department (GICT), where he coordinated activities related to information and communication technologies and the Millennium Development Goals ("ICTs for MDGs"), especially as they related to education.
-He also led infoDev's work exploring the use of various low-cost ICT devices to meet developmental objectives in the social sectors, and managed the program's mobile banking work.
-While at infoDev, he curated a popular list of 'low cost ICT devices and initiatives for use in the education sector in developing countries'.
+Earlier in his career, Mike served as the ICT and Education Specialist at the World Bank's infoDev program, where he coordinated activities related to information and communication technologies and the Millennium Development Goals.
+He led infoDev's work in the education sector, exploring the use of various low-cost ICT devices to meet developmental objectives in the social sectors, and managed the program's mobile banking work.
+While at infoDev, he authored the popular publication, Knowledge Maps: ICT in Education (What do we know about the effective uses of information and communication technology in education in developing countries?)

-You can find Mike on Twitter @trucano.
+You can find Mike on Twitter @trucano

 Founder, The World Bank EduTech blog

-Leads analytical work under the World Bank's flagship Systems Approach for Better Education Results related to the use of Information and Communication Technologies (SABER-ICT)
+Led analytical work under the World Bank's flagship Systems Approach for Better Education Results related to the use of Information and Communication Technologies (SABER-ICT)

-Book: Building and sustaining national education technology agencies: Lessons from international experiences
+Author, Building and sustaining national education technology agencies: Lessons from international experiences